gta0814/ninhao/README.md

-# Ninhao - a Carpool web application
+# Ninhao - a Carpool web application (IDAL, IBLL are not in use)
  Under construction...